Carbon Monoxide Detector Measure icon

 Measurement of carbon monoxide:

-The air-Q air quality meter and carbon monoxide detector is a particularly powerful and comprehensive air analyser also via a sensor that can measure carbon monoxide in the room air.
+The air quality measuring device and carbon monoxide detector air-Q is a particularly powerful and comprehensive measuring device.
 Many facts about the technology of the air-Q can be found here.
-You can order the air-Q in the online shop.
+You can order the air-Q in the online store.

 How can you protect yourself from carbon monoxide poisoning?